pragmaxim-com/chain-indexer/README.md

 ## Chain Indexer

-Chain indexer is a universal blockchain indexing tool on top of RocksDB that generates `one-to-many` and `one-to-one` output-based indexes to be able to answer all sorts of explorer queries.
+Chain indexer is a universal blockchain indexing tool on top of RocksDB that generates `one-to-many` and `one-to-one` output-based indexes with dictionaries to be able to answer all sorts of explorer queries.

-Indexer uses tiny `block_height/tx_index/box_index` pointers over big hashes, ie. not a single hash is duplicated, which allows for much better space efficiency and for ~ `6 000 / 12 000 Inputs+Outputs+Assets per second` throughput with just quad-core and the slowest SSD, depending on `WAL` being on/off. `WAL` disabling is currently useless as [rocksdb flushing does not work](https://github.com/rust-rocksdb/rust-rocksdb/issues/900).
+Indexer uses tiny `block_height/tx_index/utxo_index/[asset_index]` dictionary pointers to big hashes, ie. not a single hash is duplicated, which allows for much better space efficiency and for ~ `6 000 - 12 000 Utxos+Assets / second` throughput with just quad-core and an old SSD, depending on `WAL` being on/off. `WAL` disabling is currently useless as [rocksdb flushing does not work](https://github.com/rust-rocksdb/rust-rocksdb/issues/900).

 It is also a validator, ie. blocks are applied to utxo state which gives users guarantees of correctness.
-Chain tip is "eventually consistent" due to using pointers over hashes, ie. forks get settled eventually and superseded forks are deleted from DB.
+Chain tip is "eventually consistent" through fork competition, ie. forks get settled eventually and superseded forks are deleted from DB.

 Currently `Bitcoin`, `Cardano` and `Ergo` are supported.